webix-hub/docs/data/desktop/suggest.md

 Multisuggest control is used in a [multiselect component editor](desktop/editing.md#multiselect).

-If needed, it can substitute checksuggest for the above-mentioned used cases.
+If needed, it can substitute checksuggest for the above-mentioned use cases.
 See desktop/advanced_combo.md for details.

 ###Gridsuggest